BatzoglouLabSU/SIMLR/MATLAB/ReadMe.txt

-We here provide the Matlab implementation of both SIMLR and CIMLR.
+We here provide the Matlab implementations of both SIMLR and CIMLR.

 **SETUP**

 Before running our tool, the user needs to mex compile serveral C-mex files.
 This can be done by running the code SETUP.m.

+Note: the compiling steps implemented in the file SETUP.m are required ONLY to run SIMLR_Large_Scale.
+All the other scripts do not need them.
+In order to run the mex command (and, hence, the script SETUP.m), one should have installed a valid compiler.

 **DEMOS**